microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

 # Get Started with MXChip IoT DevKit

 For first-time users of the MXChip IoT DevKit (a.k.a.
-DevKit), follow these quick steps to:
+IoT DevKit), follow these quick steps to:
 - Prepare your development environment.
 - Send temperature and humidity data from built-in DevKit sensors to the Azure IoT Hub.

-If you have already done this, you can try more samples from the [Projects Catalog](https://microsoft.github.io/azure-iot-developer-kit/docs/projects/) or build your own IoT application.
+If you have already done this, you can try more samples from the [Projects Catalog](https://aka.ms/devkit/project-catalog) or build your own IoT application.

 ## What you learn

-* How to connect the DevKit to a wireless access point.
+* How to connect the IoT DevKit to a wireless access point.
 * How to install the development environment.
-* How to create an IoT Hub and register a device for the DevKit.
+* How to create an IoT Hub and register a device for the IoT DevKit.
-* How to collect sensor data by running a sample application on the DevKit.
+* How to collect sensor data by running a sample application on the IoT DevKit.
-* How to send the DevKit sensor data to your IoT hub.
+* How to send the IoT DevKit sensor data to your IoT hub.

 ## What you need